FAME (database): History

 The FAME software environment had several development phases during its history.
 Lawrence C. Rafsky founded GemNet Software Corp to create FAME in 1981.
 It was an independent software company located in Ann Arbor, Michigan.
 The first version of the software was delivered to Harris Bank in 1983.
 The company was purchased by CitiCorp in 1984.
-During this time, development focused on the time series-oriented database engine and the 4GL scripting language.

-Citigroup sold FAME to private investors headed by Warburg Pincus in 1994.
-Management focused on fixing bugs, developing remote database server access to FAME, and investing in expanding the FAME database engine.
-Emphasis was also placed on extending FAME by creating an object-oriented Java interface called TimeIQ that replicated many features of FAME 4GL in Java.
-This period also saw the release of the access point, which provides URL access to FAME objects in multiple output formats.
+SunGard acquired FAME in 2004.
+In 2010, Sungard merged FAME and MarketMap Data into the MarketMap brand.
+FIS Global acquired Sungard in 2015.